E-B-Smith/git-tools/README.md

 You only need to add your projects once.
 The projects that are tracked are saved in a config file called `~/.git-projects`.
-You can add or remove projects by editing this file or re-running the `git-project-status` command.
+You can add or remove projects by editing this file or re-running the `git-project-status -a` command.

 ### Daily Tasks